 Richard Yuan Li, a 20-year-old resident of California, has been charged in the Eastern District of Louisiana for his role in a SIM swap scam that targeted a minimum of twenty people, including a physician in New Orleans.

 The young man was allegedly involved in a conspiracy to commit wire fraud by gaining unauthorized access to his victims’ various personal accounts, including cryptocurrency accounts.
 Such access allowed him to divert a victim’s incoming calls and text messages to a different phone.
-This way, he could access the owner’s accounts and withdraw funds without the knowledge of the account owner.
+This way, he can access the owner’s account and withdraw funds without the knowledge of the account owner.

-According to the news release by the U.S Department of Justice (DOJ), LI had taken part in multiple roles in sim-swapping with his allies, with the first of them involving Apple Inc. in January 2018.
+According to a news release by the U.S. Department of Justice (DOJ), Richard Yuan Li LI took part in multiple roles in sim-swapping with his allies, with the first of them involving Apple Inc. in January 2018.

-One of the victim’s phone number was swapped in a sim card contained in the iPhone 8.
-They were successful with this and were able to gain access to the person’s email accounts and cryptocurrency accounts.
+One of the victim’s phone numbers was swapped into a sim card contained in the iPhone 8.
+They were successful with this and were able to gain access to the person’s email and cryptocurrency accounts.
 As a result, they were able to steal a significant portion of the victim’s cryptocurrency.

-Other SIM swap operations carried out by LI, and his co-conspirators were targetted at a minimum of 20 persons within October and December 2018.
+Other SIM swap operations carried out by LI and co-conspirators were targeted at a minimum of 20 people within October and December 2018.